mladron/CMS-Privacy/README.md

 The goal of Count-Min Sketch privacy is to ...
 This code is used in the paper "On the Privacy of Count-Min Sketch" by Alfonso Sánchez-Macián, Pedro Reviriego, Jorge Martinez and ...

 ## Compilation
-This Visual Studio C++ project consists of 12 files including header, source files and the main program.
+This Visual Studio C++ project consists of 12 files including header files, source files and the main program.

 ## Command line arguments
 Command line arguments are: